 Since its formation in 1977, IAAIS (formerly the Association of Radio Reading Services) has assisted, represented and set standards of good practice for audio information services worldwide.
 The organizational name was updated in 1999 to reflect the advent of new technologies for producing and delivering audio and an increased need for reading services throughout the world.
 IAAIS currently represents 140-some services and developing services.

 Any reading service that delivers its programs via audio technology is eligible for full membership.
-Some member services are stand-alone nonprofit organizations, while the majority are affiliated with state or national agencies or community organizations that serve people who are blind or print impaired.
+Some member services are stand-alone nonprofit organizations, while others are affiliated with state or national agencies or community organizations.

 Related organizations, businesses and sponsors may also join IAAIS.
 For information about IAAIS membership benefits, go to Join IAAIS.